aplauche/Terre---Child-Theme-Starter/readme.txt

 == Instructions ==

-Replace all namespace "childtheme" with your desired namespace slug.
+Replace all namespace "terrechild" with your desired namespace slug.

 Use the scripts/editor.js file to customize block styles if desired.